 No-code Site Creator: Using a drag-and-drop method, admins can create sites for teams or the company even without coding experience.
 Besides, components will arrange automatically for the best results.

 Access and Use Files From Google Services: Attach files from Drive to a website quickly.
 Also, displaying events from the Calendar will only take a few clicks.

 Responsive Websites: Sites ensure that a website can respond to different screen sizes.
-Consequently, the content will adjust into the best layout and most readable form.
+Consequently, the content will adjust to the best layout and most readable form.

 Collaboration-ready: Google Sites enables website development collaboration with real-time editing and sharing controls.

-Website Access Protection: In only a few clicks and settings, admins can designate site ownership for better security and management.
+Website Access Protection: With only a few clicks and settings, admins can designate site ownership for better security and management.

 Google Currents, a relatively new service, is exclusive to Workspace subscribers and has the following features: